Pall Mall, London: 17th- and 18th-century buildings

-In 1662, Pall Mall was one of several streets "thought fitt immediately to be repaired, new paved or otherwise amended" under the Streets, London and Westminster Act 1662.
+In 1662, Pall Mall was one of several streets "thought fitt immediately to be repaired, new paved or otherwise amended" under the London and Westminster Streets Act 1662 (14 Cha.
+2. c.
+2).
 The paving commissioners appointed to oversee the work included the Earl of St Albans.
 The terms of the act allowed commissioners to remove any building encroaching on the highway, with compensation for those at least 30 years old.
 The commissioners determined that the real tennis court and adjoining house at the northeast corner of Pall Mall and St James's Street should be demolished, and in 1664 notified Martha Barker, the owner of the Crown lease, to do so.
 Although Barker initially rejected £230 compensation, the court was demolished by 1679.

 The street was developed extensively during 1662–1667.
 The Earl of St Albans had a lease from the Crown in 1662 on 45 acre of land previously part of St James's Fields.
-He laid out the site for the development of St. James's Square, Jermyn Street, Charles Street, St Albans Street, King Street and other streets now known as St James's.
+He laid out the site for the development of St James's Square, Jermyn Street, Charles Street, St Albans Street, King Street and other streets now known as St James's.
 The location was convenient for the royal palaces of Whitehall and St James and the houses on the east, north and west sides of the square were developed along with those on the north side of Pall Mall, each constructed separately as was usual for the time.
 Houses were not built along the square's south side at first, or the adjoining part of Pall Mall.
 The Earl petitioned the King in late 1663 that the class of occupants they hoped to attract to the new district would not take houses without the prospect of eventually acquiring them outright.
 Despite opposition from the Lord Treasurer, the Earl of Southampton, on 1 April 1665 the King granted the Earl of St Albans the freehold of the St James's Square site, along with all the ground on the north side of Pall Mall between St James's Street and the east side of St James's Square.
 The freehold of the north side of Pall Mall subsequently passed to other private owners.